tari/llvm-sys.rs/README.md

 linked libraries be unique regardless of what is actually enabled.
 Note that although Cargo will not prevent you from enabling multiple versions of LLVM at once as a result, doing so will likely cause errors at link time.

----

-It may be difficult or even impossible to provide a compatible LLVM version system-wide for a given project (consider a program using two libraries that internally use different versions of LLVM!) so environment variables can be set to help the build scripts find your copy of the libraries.
-This is also helpful if you are unable to provide a system-wide version of LLVM but can still compile it yourself.

-`LLVM_SYS_<version>_PREFIX` specifies the install prefix for a compiled and installed copy of the libraries, where `<version>` is the major version of `llvm-sys` (for example, `LLVM_SYS_37_PREFIX`).
-For information on compiling a copy of LLVM yourself, see [Compiling LLVM](#compiling-llvm).

-In the future this library may offer the ability to download and compile LLVM automatically, but such a feature should only be considered for building one-off releases because its high cost is ill-suited to repeated builds.

 ## Compiling LLVM